ajavamind/3D-Camera-Photobooth/README.md

 # 3D Camera Photo Booth
-**This is my open source documentation for a 3D Camera Photo Booth demonstration project to be presented at the 2024 Maker Faire Philadelphia.**
+**This is my open source documentation for a 3D Camera Photo Booth demonstration project to be presented at the 2024 Maker Faire Philadelphia, April 21, 2024.**

 **Work in Progress - more information and features to be added**